ents-crew/crowd-control/README.md

 ## Installation
 1. Copy `config.php.template` to `config.php`.
 2. Copy `queue.db.template` to `queue.db`.
+3. Copy `resources/fixtures.js.template` to `resources/fixtures.js`.
-3. Fill in the details in `config.php`.
+4. Fill in the details in `config.php`.
+5. Configure your fixtures in `resources/fixtures.js`.